Estimated read time: 7 minutes

 Websites are really just a means to an end.
 So are automation tools.

-For example, while I’m looking for a job, I completely updated the homepage and several calls to action throughout the site.
+For example, while I was looking for a job, I completely updated the homepage and several calls to action throughout the site.
 (Example: CTA on articles “Hire your next CMO here.”)

 I also completely removed ads – including the latest Google Auto ads – to not overload readers with CTAs.